 Cornell University has been accredited by the Middle States Commission on Higher Education since 1921 and was most recently reaffirmed in 2021.
 Cornell’s official Statement of Accreditation Status is maintained at the Middle States website.

 What Is Accreditation?

-Accreditation in higher education is a process of external quality review to scrutinize colleges, universities, and educational programs for quality assurance and quality improvement.
-In the U.S., accreditation is carried out through private, nonprofit organizations designed for this specific purpose.
-Cornell is accredited through the Middle States Commission on Higher Education, the accrediting agency for educational institutions in the mid-Atlantic region recognized by the federal government.
+Accreditation in higher education is a process of peer review for colleges, universities, and educational programs.
+In the U.S., accreditation is carried out through private, nonprofit organizations rather than the federal government.
+Cornell is accredited through the Middle States Commission on Higher Education.

-Accreditation is required in order for students to gain access to federal funds including student grants and loans.
-Non-accredited institutions are not eligible for federal financial aid.
+Accreditation is voluntary but it is required in order for students to gain access to federal funds including student grants and loans.
+Non-accredited institutions are not eligible to receive for federal financial aid.

 Types of Accreditation